Medical Cannabis Costs

 Australian grown cannabis products (Cheaper)

-While there are a number of Australian cannabis product manufacturers and distributors, there are only two companies that make products from Australian cannabis and manufacture in Australia.
-These two companies are:
+While there are a number of Australian cannabis product manufacturers and distributors, there are only three companies that make products from Australian cannabis, manufacture in Australia and supply to patients.
+These three companies are:

 Currently, Canndeo sells the cheapest Full Spectrum CBD product in Australia.
 It costs about $0.07 per mg.
 Canndeo is set to release a number of new products at the end of June.